Applications are Open for Cohort II

 • The imagination strand will deepen fellows’ creative wellsprings through Jewish text study, exploration of Jewish material culture and history, and inquiry into contemporary forms of Jewish creativity.

-Still have questions?
-Feel free to reach out to learn more about this component of the program and the foundation’s cultural leadership programs in Jerusalem and the Negev.
+Safety of travel is evaluated prior to the seminar, informing itinerary and trip parameters.
+We welcome additional questions.
+Reach out to learn more about this component of the program and the foundation’s cultural leadership programs in Jerusalem and the Negev.

 The Jack, Joseph and Morton Mandel Foundation does not have any policies or parameters in place that limit the social or political issues fellows can address through their work.